harunocaksiz/harunocaksiz/README.md

 ## My work 🎨

-I have designed the following logos for the following projects:
+I have designed a logo for the following projects:

 ### Binsider